intoinside/intoinside.github.io/_posts/2024-01-03-sprite-editor.md

 ```
 Where:
 * B0 means the bank (from B0 to B15)
-* P3584 means the starting address where the save begins
+* P3584 means the starting address
-* P4096 means the starting address where the save ends + 1
+* P4096 means the ending address + 1

 Starting address and end address are in decimal format.

+Memory area from 3584 to 4096 contains all 8 sprites so if you don't want to save them
+all, you can start from 3854 up to 3584 + (num-sprite-to-save * 64).

 Saved sprites can be loaded with **BLOAD** command: